 Merrick was born in 1862 in Leicester, England.
-He looked like any other child for the first few years of his life.
-That year, he began to develop gray, fleshy as well as boney tumors on his skin.
-Historical reports are conflicting with different ages listed as to when skin growths began; it was sometime between two and five.
+He was like any other child for the first few years of his life, then he began to develop gray, fleshy and boney tumors on his skin.
+Historical reports conflict with different ages listed as to when skin growths began; it was sometime between two and five years old.
 The tumors worsened as he aged.
 His family attributed them to the fact his mother, while pregnant, had been frightened by an elephant.

 Merrick’s father beat him for not making enough money, and he went to live in a workhouse when he was 17.

 In an attempt to escape the workhouse, which he hated, Merrick acquired a position with a freak show where he was marketed as half human, half elephant.